berkos/codebreaker/README.md

 A ruby app that uses principles of Rspec And Cucumber.

-Writen by reading the The Rspec Book of Pragmatic Bookshelf.
+Writen when reading the The Rspec Book of Pragmatic Bookshelf.